What are boundaries?

 - You need 10-minutes alone time during the day so you can meditate.

 - You decide not to accept phone calls after 7pm in the evening.

 - You’re not comfortable discussing certain topics with your argumentative friend.

 - You only visit your parents once a week.

 With the current climate you might even need to reinforce boundaries about your personal space and physical contact.

 Put Your Own Oxygen Mask on First

 Whether with friends, family, or work colleagues, the first thing to remember about boundaries is, it’s okay to put them in place.
-Although it might involve having an uncomfortable conversation, setting healthy boundaries are important for our mental health.
-They can help us to feel safe and comfortable, and they let others know where our personal boundaries lie, what behaviour we find acceptable and how we’re willing to be treated from now on.
+It might involve having an uncomfortable conversation, but setting healthy boundaries are important for our mental health.
+They can help us feel safe and comfortable and let others know where our personal boundaries lie.
+It gives us control of how we’re willing to be treated.

-Never think of boundaries as being selfish, acknowledge them for what they are – an essential part of self-care.
+Never think of boundaries as selfish; acknowledge them for what they are – an essential part of self-care.
 If you don’t take care of yourself, how can you look after those around you when the time comes?
-It’s like being on a plane, you need to put your own oxygen mask on first, before assisting others.
+It’s like being on a plane; you need to put your own oxygen mask on before assisting others.

 Have you ever had to put boundaries in place?
 How did you feel when you did it, and how did the person you spoke to react?
 I’d love to read your comments below.